 First Semester: In-Class Test Prep

 At this point, you're just preparing for in-class tests and haven't learned all the information for the course yet.
-You might decide to use practice sites that include focused questions on specific aspects of the AP Psychology curriculum, such as this one.
+You might decide to use practice sites that include focused questions on specific aspects of the AP Psychology curriculum, such as High School Test Prep or Albert.
+Also, begin reviewing the free-response questions in the AP Psychology Course and Exam description.

 It's a smart idea to practice free-response questions well ahead of time because they require the most independent knowledge.
 Most students have a tougher time on this section than on the multiple-choice section because you don't get a list of options that might jog your memory about a certain term or concept.
 Guessing isn't a viable option, so it's important to prepare thoroughly.